zohaib87/xe-theme/README.md

 About XeFramework
 =================

-Hi, This is modified version of starter theme called `_s`, or `underscores`, if you like.
-It's meant for hacking so don't use it as a Parent Theme.
+Hi, This is Just another WordPress Framework or Blank Theme whatever you may prefer to call it.
+It was built to create themeforest compatible themes, so please don't use it as a Parent Theme.
 Instead try turning it into the next, most awesome, WordPress theme out there.
 That's what this framework is here for.

 Getting Started With Theme
 --------------------------